-In this article we will outline why you need SEO for your website, and detail some of the many positive impacts SEO can have on the wider fortunes of your business.
+In this article we will outline why you need SEO for your business's website, and detail some of the many positive impacts SEO can have on the wider fortunes of your business.

 SEO, which stands for search engine optimisation, is the marketing practice of optimising your website to improve the quantity and quality of traffic to your website through organic search engine results.